 Unfortunately, Interliant didn’t last too long but I got to learn about the application service provider model (what we call the Cloud today).
 And I got to work with another great manager, who hired me as a freelance CRM consultant in his next role at Rackspace to help them implement Onyx.

 It was Rackspace that really gave me a taste for cloud computing combined with Fanatical Support so once that project was done I called Sage, Salesforce.com and Microsoft to see if I could become a hosting partner.

 In April 2006, I used all my freelancer savings to establish Increase CRM, the UK’s first Microsoft Dynamics CRM hosting partner.
 Over the next three years I grew that business to ten team members and that’s where I met Debbie Cragg at Premier Medical Group and ran a CRM project with Scrum for the first time.

 By 2015 my US work permit was expiring and it was time to ship out.
-This time to Brisbane in Queensland, Australia, and a new role as director of the national CRM practice at a big four professional services firm; where I’m once again having a blast evangelising Microsoft Dynamics 365 and the Scrum agile framework.
+This time to Brisbane in Queensland, Australia, and a new role as director of the national CRM practice at a big four professional services firm.
+Having spent three years travelling across Australia establishing their Microsoft Business Applications practice, I’m once again having a blast evangelising Microsoft Dynamics 365 and the Scrum agile framework.